Emergency WASH Fund FAQs

 What is the Emergency WASH Fund?

 The Emergency WASH Fund is a campaign dedicated solely to our emergency response initiative.
-We need to raise $150,000 in order to distribute this vital hygiene and sanitation tool to all of Well Aware’s partner communities in East Africa (across more than 70 projects).
+We need to raise $150,000 in order to distribute this vital hygiene and sanitation tool to Well Aware’s partner communities in East Africa (across more than 70 projects).
 Reaching our goal will enable us to further equip and protect the 270,000+ people we’ve provided clean water to since 2010.
 The funds raised will enable our Kenya-based staff to deploy this life-saving solution to our partner communities and provide real-time chat support for local leaders and community members.

 How can I support Well Aware at this time?